dmmf809/CarRental/README.md

 # About

 This React based website filters the clients based on the search parameter and displays their information.
-It calcultes the total rent amount of the vehicle chosen for a specified client.
+It calculates the total rent amount of the vehicle chosen for a specified client.

 <img src='images/dodgy-brakes-rental.png'/>